 Requirements and responsibilities for the fellow include conducting foot and ankle journal club, providing lectures to the residents, presenting at grand rounds, attending required conferences and participating in research in the Department of Orthopaedics and Rehabilitation.
 The fellow will be expected to produce and complete at least two scholarly projects suitable for publication during the fellowship year.

 The fellow is also exposed to a balanced educational experience with three foot and ankle attending physicians and has the option for additional participation in trauma and pediatric surgical cases if desired.

 Applicants for the Orthopaedic Foot and Ankle Fellowship must be board-eligible in orthopaedic surgery and have completed an ACGME-accredited MD residency or ACGME-accredited osteopathic residency in orthopaedic surgery.

-If you are interested in applying for the Orthopaedic Foot and Ankle Fellowship, please complete an application through the AOFAS Website.
+Those interested in applying for the Orthopaedic Foot and Ankle Fellowship must complete an application through the AOFAS website.